mponce0/covid19.analytics/README.md

 ##### Totals per Location
 This function will plot the number of cases as a function of time for the given locations and type of categories, in two plots: a log-scale scatter one a linear scale bar plot one.

-Additonally, the function will attempt to generate different fits to match the data:
+Additionally, the function will attempt to generate different fits to match the data:
-* an exponetial model using a Linear Regression method
+* an exponential model using a Linear Regression method
 * a Poisson model using a General Linear Regression method
 * a Gamma model using a General Linear Regression method The function will plot and add the values of the coefficients for the models to the plots and display a summary of the results in screen.